psy0rz/ledanim/README.md

 ### 2. configure software

+- change platform.ini to match your board and port. (you can also do this via the gui)

-edit config.h and fill in some sensible values.
+- edit config.h and fill in some sensible values.

 ### 3. wifi configuration